kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 Note that a standard YOLO file format must also include:
 * The path root to the assets
 * The `train`, `val` and `test` subfolders

-Placing specific data in specific folders is the decision of an ML engineer or a Data scientist, so we're not providing a code snippet here.
+Placing specific data in specific folders is the decision of an ML engineer or a Data scientist, so we are not providing a code snippet here.

 ### COCO format